 Another one of the best things that you can do in winter is experience Christmas in Korea with your family and friends.
 The atmosphere around the Christmas time of the year gets all magical and gentle.
 During the Christmas season, people are passing smiles and singing Christmas choruses in Korean.
 Although there are a lot of temples in Korea which preach Buddhism to their people, Catholicism is still practiced in many areas of Seoul.

 Here are the best places to go in Korea to experience Christmas:

 The winter wonderland festivities and decorations start in Mid-November till the end of December.
 You can also go to the Lotte World ice rink in the indoor park and skate along to fun music.

 The biggest amusement park in Korea is the best place to go to see winter parades and experience winter festivities.
 The winter fun starts in the middle of November until the end of December.
 The winter parade and Christmas decorations will be worth seeing.
 It’ll bring the kid in you back out again 🙂

-The decorations along these stores are worth taking pictures.
+The decorations along these stores are worth taking pictures of.
 Every year this street is decorated with beautiful holiday ornaments on Korea’s busiest shopping district.
 You will feel like you’re in New York here.